Getting better

 • Worrying that you might be diagnosed with something

-• Concerns about treatment if you are
+• Concerns about potential treatments

 • Worrying that you’ll need to take antidepressants

-First step towards getting better
+First step to feeling better

 Did you know?